Type 2 diabetes can increase your risk for kidney disease. Your risk is much higher if you are Hispanic/Latino, African American, or Native American.

 How can kidney disease harm your body?

-Your kidneys have millions of filters that remove waste from your blood.
-These filters keep protein in the blood.
-High blood sugar can damage these filters.
+Your kidneys have millions of filters that remove waste from your blood and keep protein in the blood.
+Over time, high blood sugar can damage these filters.

 When kidney disease starts, the filters in the kidneys do not work well.
 This causes protein to pass into the urine.
 Having small amounts of protein in the urine is called microalbuminuria.
-You cannot see or feel this, but your health care provider can test your urine for it.
+You cannot see or feel this, but your doctor can test your urine for it.
 Without treatment, the kidneys will get worse.

 Once this happens, the kidneys have a harder time controlling the body's fluid levels.
 This can cause high blood pressure or make high blood pressure worse.